پایدارسازی محاسبه گرادیان قائم دادههای میدان پتانسیل در مقابل نوفه تصادفی با استفاده از منظمسازی تیخونوف

 چکیده [English]

-Accurate calculation of vertical gradients in potential field data plays a vital role in geophysical surveys and subsurface exploration.
+Accurate calculation of vertical gradients in potential field data plays a vital role in geophysical surveys and subsurface explorations.
 These gradients, which are derived from gravity or magnetic field measurements, serve to enhance the resolution of anomaly boundaries and help differentiate between geological structures located at various depths.
 By sharpening the edges of anomalies, vertical gradients allow geophysicists to better understand the geometry and distribution of subsurface features such as faults, intrusive bodies, or mineral deposits.
 However, calculating these gradients is highly sensitive to the presence of random noise, which is an inevitable component of real-world data.
-This sensitivity becomes increasingly problematic when computing higher-order vertical gradients, where noise amplification can dominate the signal, leading to unstable, distorted, or unreliable interpretations.
+This sensitivity becomes increasingly problematic when computing higher-order vertical gradients, where noise amplification can dominate the signal, leading to unstable, distorted signals and hence unreliable interpretations.

 Upward continuation filtering is another effective technique explored in this study.
 It works by projecting the data to a higher elevation, which naturally smooths out high-frequency (i.e., shallow or noisy) components.
 This filtering effect reduces the influence of noise and results in more stable and geologically interpretable gradient estimates, particularly for deeper structures.